 The statutory right to sue is available to you whether or not you relied on the misrepresentation.
 However, there are various defenses available to the persons or companies that you have a right to sue.
-In particular, they have a defense if you knew of the misrepresentation when you purchased the securities.
+In particular, they have a defense if you knew of the misrepresentation when you purchased the Units.
+In an action for damages, the amount recoverable shall not exceed the price at which the Units were offered and the defendant will not be liable for all or any portion of such damages that the defendant proves does not represent the depreciation in value of the Units as a result of the misrepresentation.

 If you intend to rely on the rights described in (a) to (b) above, you must do so within strict time limitations.
 You must commence your action to cancel the agreement within 180 days from the day of the transaction.
-You must commence your action for damages within the earlier of 180 days of learning of the misrepresentation and three years from the date of the transaction.
+You must commence your action for damages within the earlier of one year of learning of the misrepresentation and six years from the date of the transaction.